Agency scope creep: Why you keep doing free work for your clients… and how to finally stop

 Written by: Karl Sakas

-During a Phase 1 project call, a client asked if I could do some additional financial analysis.
+During an Agency Growth Diagnostic project kickoff call, a client asked if I could do some additional financial analysis.

 I said I was glad to add it—but since it wasn’t part of the original scope, would they like an estimate on the new work?